justinmklam/personal-website/content/posts/2018/06/sourdough-starter-monitor.md

     <p class="caption">Timelapse taken over ~10 hours at 5 minute intervals.
 Shown: Two sourdough starters with different feeding ratios.</p>
 </div>

+{{<loop-vid caption="Image analysis for tracking growth of the above timelapse." src="/imgs/blog-imgs/sourdough-starter-monitor/2018-05-29 Levain Timelapse.mp4">}}

 # The Backstory

 Two key components in making artisinal bread are **time** and **fermentation**.
-If you can afford a long, slow rise, you will be rewarded with flavours that are both complex and subtle, and a texture like no other.
-Most bakeries unfortunately do not have this luxury (since it's a business after all), so commercial instant dry yeast is used to expedite the rise and reach the desired loaf volume at a reasonable schedule.
-With loafs risen with instant dry yeast, it will definitely resemble visual qualities of bread, but the texture and taste will not be comparable to bread that uses wild yeast.
+If you can afford a long, slow rise, you will be rewarded with a texture like no other, and flavours that are both complex and subtle.
+Most bakeries unfortunately do not have this luxury (since it's a business after all), so commercial instant dry yeast is used to expedite the fermentation such that it reaches the desired loaf volume at a reasonable schedule.
+With bread risen with instant dry yeast, it will definitely resemble visual qualities of bread, but the texture and taste will not be comparable to bread that uses wild yeast.

-The quest for baking the perfect loaf is an arduous one.
-It can take anywhere upwards of 12 hours from the first mix to actually being able to bake, and environmental factors (ie. temperature and humidity) can alter the dough's behaviour in how it absorbs water and how fast/slow the fermentation occurs.
-With every loaf being slightly different, it can be challenging to identify what processes need changing to get one step closer to that perfect loaf.
+The quest for achieving the perfect loaf is an arduous one.
+It can take upwards of 12 hours from the first mix to actually being able to bake the loaf, and environmental factors (ie. temperature and humidity) can alter the dough's behaviour (ie. in how it absorbs water, or how fast/slow the fermentation occurs).
+With every loaf being slightly different, it can be challenging to identify what processes need adjusting to get one step closer to that perfect loaf.

-Sourdough starter is a living organism, and as such should be treated with kindness, respect, and most importantly, food.
-An active starter is a happy and well-fed one; if we can get a feel for how the starter behaves on a day-to-day basis during its feeding (and thus when the fermentation occurs), it may help clear up at least one of the variables in bread baking.

-One way to achieve this understanding is simply through trial and error.
-But we can do better.
-We can use (rather simple) **computer vision**!

-For context, a typical process for making bread is roughly described below:
+For context, a typical process for making an artisinal loaf is roughly described below:

 1. Discard 80-90% of the sourdough starter and feed it with flour and water.
 2. Wait a few hours for the starter to ferment and double or triple in size.